rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ### 5) Sentence encoding and padding

-Encoding: Sentences are converted into sequences of numerical IDs based on the vocabulary mapping.
+Sentences are converted into sequences of numerical IDs based on the vocabulary mapping.
 Unknown words are replaced with the placeholder ID.
-Padding: To ensure that all input sentences have a uniform length for the LSTM model, the sequences are padded or truncated to a predefined MAX_SEQ_LEN (125).
+To ensure that all input sentences have a uniform length for the LSTM model, the sequences are padded or truncated to a predefined MAX_SEQ_LEN (125).
 Padding is done using the placeholder ID, ensuring consistent input dimensions.
 ```
 	# Function to encode sentences into integer sequences
 def encode_sentence(sentence):